Torcs and Their History

 What is the Celtic Torc?

-At its most basic level, a torc is a thick metal necklace with an opening in front.
+Essentially, a torc is a thick metal necklace with an opening in front.
 Torcs have been unearthed dating as far back as 8 B.C. in multiple areas of the world.
 While not exclusive to Celtic culture, they’re regarded as one of the dominant ancient Celtic art-forms.
 Torcs serve a purpose both practical and decorative.
 These eye-catching necklaces symbolized status, heritage, and strength when worn.
 Plus, they functioned to store wealth when made of precious metals.
 Because of historical cultural trade and overlap, you’ll frequently see torcs in depictions of ancient Viking culture as well as Celtic.
 Worn by both men and women, torcs are as compelling of statement pieces today as they were over 2000 years ago.

 Anatomy of a Torc